This concert ticket costs $18 — or $1,000 if you’re not vaccinated

 Researchers held an experimental indoor concert in Spain with no social distancing.
 No one contracted covid-19.

 “When we first heard it, we thought it was a joke,” Chen said.
 But band members had gotten their shots as soon as possible, he said, eager to protect their families and resume playing.
-They agreed if Williams thought this was “the best way to safely throw a party in his town, then we back him and we support it,” Chen recalled.
+They agreed that if Williams thought this was “the best way to safely throw a party in his town, then we back him and we support it,” Chen recalled.

 Hailing from Texas — another Republican-led state where covid-19 restrictions have drawn pushback — Chen said he’s familiar with the divisions over vaccination and wants to respect people’s views.